top of page

 Dining Car

-Open to sleeper car passengers only.
+Included for sleeper car passengers only, may sometimes be available for coach passengers for an additional fee.
 Not available on all routes.
 Some routes have Flexible Dining with reheated food and other routes have Traditional Dining with “chef-prepared meals”.

 Our Verdict